Introduction

 Prerequisites

-Note: We used Ubuntu 20.04 to provide the examples, but the instructions apply to other Ubuntu versions as well.
+Note: This tutorial uses Ubuntu 24.04 to provide the examples, but the instructions apply to other Ubuntu versions as well.

 Install Java OpenJDK